mattermost/docs/source/overview/mattermost-cloud-overview.rst

 How can customers trial Mattermost Cloud?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We offer ten users free as a trial option in our Mattermost Cloud Professional edition.
-Customers under 11 users can use Mattermost Cloud Professional free for as long as they need.
-All features are provided in this free offering.
+Mattermost Cloud Professional edition is free for up to ten users and all features are provided in this free offering.

 Mattermost Cloud Enterprise offers a discounted proof-of-concept program for a 60-day period.
 The proof-of-concept program includes a dedicated Customer Engineer.